idelfrides/ijpypostgreSQL_Test/README.md

 ### The Project
-This is an app created to **TEST** the  API created to work with postgreSQL DB in Python 3.
+This is an app created to **TEST** the  **ijpypostgresql** API created to work with postgreSQL DB in Python 3.
-It's a Python Package, an API available to be used as a library/package on Python projects that need to handle data from a postgreSQL DB. or material that might help some people.

 **API Name: ijpypostgreSQL**
+ * It's a Python Package, an API available to be used as a library/package on Python projects that need to handle data from a postgreSQL DB. or material that might help some people.

 ### Activation of venv